Forest - download song

 Queenshead - download song

 French songstress Julie Meckler's story plays out like a feature film.
 Leaving behind a life as a theater actress in her native Paris, Meckler immigrated to the US in early 2008 and bought her first guitar in New York City.
-The music began there, as did her journey across a country she'd never seen before.
-After visits to Buffalo, Detroit, Portland and Vancouver, she settled in Chicago just as her visa expired.
-This began a determined, hopeful path as she opted to stay despite fears of either deportation or never seeing her home country again.
-Over four years of honing her craft onstage - from gallery lofts to songwriter circles to sold-out bills at venues such as the Empty Bottle and Schuba's Tavern - she's assembled a group of Windy City veterans that includes bassist Brett Bakshis (Wooden Rings, Belleisle), guitarist Will Phalen, guest guitarist Ryan Anderson (Go Long Mule), trumpeter James Davis (ALDRIC, Zing!) and drummer/percussionist Shawn Rios (Stolen Silver, Dick Prall).
+The music began there, as did her journey across a country she'd never seen.
+After visits to Buffalo, Detroit, Portland and Vancouver, she settled in Chicago just as her visa expired, opting to stay despite fears of either deportation or never seeing her home country again.
+Over four years of honing her craft onstage - from gallery lofts to songwriter circles to packed, sold-out bills at the Hideout, Schuba's and Empty Bottle - she has earned a loyal audience with a longtime expanding and contracting cast of Chicago veterans that at the core includes bassist Brett Bakshis (Belleisle), guitarist Will Phalen, trumpeter James Davis (Beveled, Zing!), and drummer/percussionist Shawn Rios (Stolen Silver, Cracklin Moth).

-Touted by the Chicago Tribune as one of "15 Chicago Artists to Watch" alongside Disappears and The Smith Westerns, Meckler and band have spent the last two years hard at work at Steve Albini's Electrical Audio with producer/multi-instrumentalist Will Phalen (The Stereo Addicts, Musikanto, Bailiff).
-The result of their labor, Queenshead, offers a diverse collection of songs narrated by Meckler's unique voice, vulnerable storytelling and climactic intensity.
+Touted by the Chicago Tribune as one of "15 Chicago Artists to Watch" alongside Disappears and The Smith Westerns, Meckler and band have released Queenshead, the culmination of their work at Steve Albini's Electrical Audio with producer/multi-instrumentalist Will Phalen (The Stereo Addicts, Crow Moses).
+The 13-track statement, her follow-up to the well-received debut EP 9:30, offers us a diverse collection of songs narrated by Meckler's unique voice, vulnerable storytelling and focused climactic intensity.
 Her youthful curiosity and playful dance into the unknown are matched with a wary wisdom gained only from risks taken and lessons learned along the way.
-Reggae, 70s AM radio, mariachi, blues, orchestral pop and post-punk all factor in the mix.
-Standout tracks include the pulsating guitar rocker "Forest," the despairing yet thorny dub cut "Bitch" and the danceable, Graceland-inspired title track.
-And while the album will hook listeners with potent, genre-spanning singles, it's a record created to be absorbed in its entirety.
-Each piece is a vital element of the story, yet mystery and unanswered questions will prevail; every song portrays a different character, unpredictable and sensitive yet blunt in its nature.
+With a sophisticated chameleon-like approach that touches on Reggae, mariachi, blues, orchestral pop and post-punk in the mix, standout tracks include the smooth-to-pulsating guitar rocker "Forest," the despairing yet thorny dub cut "Bitch" and the danceable, Graceland-inspired title track.
+And while the album hooks listeners with potent genre-spanning singles, it's a record created to be absorbed in its entirety.
+Each piece is a vital element of the story, yet mystery and unanswered questions prevail; every song portrays a different character, unpredictable and sensitive yet blunt in its nature.

 "This Parisian transplant pens moody tunes that rival epic mood swings.
 Witness "Deportation Blues," which opens in muted tones before the guitars and Meckler begin snarling at one another at its staggering climax." - Metromix